Related Post: Early Autumn Canoe Tripping In the Heart Of Temagami

 The 1962 first edition of Selwyn Dewdney’s Indian Rock Paintings of the Great Lakes is available for online reading or download.
 It documents the first 109 sites he visited.
 A second edition came out in 1967 with documentation on an additional 155 sites.
 By this time his quest had taken him far beyond the field of study as stated in the title!

 Thor Conway’s Discovering Rock Art: A Personal Journey With Tribal Elders can be purchased directly from the author.

 The Thor and Julie Conway article on the Lake Obabika pictographs – “An Ethno-Archaeological Study of Algonkian Rock Art in Northeastern Ontario, Canada” – provides background to the Diamond Lake pictographs, which are briefly mentioned in the article published in issue #49 of Ontario Archaeology in the mid-1980s.

 Dewdney mentions Cuttle lake in his discussion of the Diamond Lake rock paintings.
 Grace Rajnovitch’s article “Paired Morphs At Cuttle Lake” is in the Jan/Feb 1980 issue of Arch Notes, the newsletter of the Ontario Archaeological Society.
 It includes drawings from one of the panels and provides a point of comparison.

 Another collection of Diamond Lake pictograph photos can be seen at the temagami.nativeweb.org site.
 The pix show some of the pictographs from a better angle than our shots do.
-Go here – Ancient Pictographs at Diamond lake in Temagami How ancient they are is an open question.
-My guess would be no more than four hundred years.
+Go here – Ancient Pictographs at Diamond Lake in Temagami.
+How ancient they really are is an open question.
+My guess would be no more than three hundred years.

-Finally, I wonder whatever happened to the film footage shot by that CBC crew in 1976 for that episode of This Land.
+Finally, I wonder what happened to the film footage shot by that CBC crew in 1976 for that episode of This Land.